MiamiOH-CSE274/Interactive-Debugging/README.md

 When your program stops at the first breakpoint, scroll up until you find the variable “grid” … you shouldn’t have to go up far.
 Right-click on “grid”, and select QuickWatch.
 This will open a window that shows you the variable name, its value (which is what the variable contains right now), and its type.

 * 4.a) What would you expect grid to contain before the bug starts hopping?
 What does it actually contain at this point?

 I expected the grid contains nothing, just white space characters before the bug starts hopping.
 It actually containing weird looking characters that looks like an 'I'.
 Hint: In order to get a better look at the contents of grid (which is an array of characters), in the QuickWatch window, select the drop-down box at the end of the “value” column and choose “text visualizer.”
 This should pop up a window that gives you view of everything contained in grid.
 The view in the QuickWatch window cuts off when it runs out of room.

 If everything was as you expected in question 4.a, then hit the play button again to continue debugging.
 Repeat the QuickWatch process (inspecting the grid variable) when you hit the next breakpoint.

 * 4.b) Based on your observations so far, which of the three parts of the program (setup, making the triangle, printing the triangle) must contain our first bug?

-I think it is the setup part must contain our first bug because the grid variable does not expected values.
+I think it is the set-up part must contain our first bug because the grid variable does not expected values.
 Looking at the set part of the code, I see that there is a semicolon right after the for loop,for(i=0; i < sideLength*sideLength; i++);, I think this line of code will cause probelm for the set up process because the white space character wasn't placed into the array.
 Step 5
 ------
 In the previous step you should have identified that the bug is occurring in the setup phase of the program.
 The evidence is that, at the end of the startup phase, the array called “grid” contains lots of weird looking characters, instead of spaces, as we would expect.

-* 5.a) Which lines in the code look like they should set the grid to be full of spaces? for(i=0; i < sideLength*sideLength; i++);
+* 5.a) Which lines in the code look like they should set the grid to be full of spaces?

+for(i=0; i < sideLength*sideLength; i++);
 	{
 		grid[i] = ' ';